thygrrr/HypEcs/README.md

 // Declare your own or use any existing value or reference type as components. using Position = System.Numerics.Vector3;

 // Create a world.
-FYI, it's IDisposable, because using statements do wonders in tests! var world = new World();
+(FYI, it implements IDisposable) var world = new World();

 // Spawn an entity into the world with a choice of components. (or add/remove them later)